 These cookies ensure better user-friendliness.
 For example, entered locations, font sizes, or form data are saved.

-Personal data that you transmit to us electronically on this website, such as name, email address, address, or other personal information in the context of submitting a form or comments in the blog, are used by us together with the time and IP address only for the stated purpose, stored securely, and not passed on to third parties.
+Personal data that you transmit to us electronically on this website, such as name, email address, address, or other personal information in the context of submitting a form, are used by us together with the time and IP address only for the stated purpose, stored securely, and not passed on to third parties.

-If you send us personal data by email – thus outside of this website – we cannot guarantee secure transmission and the protection of your data.
+If you send us personal data by email, we cannot guarantee secure transmission and the protection of your data.
 We recommend that you never transmit confidential data unencrypted by email.

 According to the provisions of the GDPR and the Austrian Data Protection Act (DSG), you generally have the following rights:

-If you believe that the processing of your data violates data protection law or your data protection rights have been violated in any other way, you can complain to the supervisory authority, which in Austria is the Data Protection Authority, whose website you can find at https://www.dsb.gv.at/.
+If you believe that the processing of your data violates data protection law, you can complain to the supervisory authority at https://www.dsb.gv.at/.

-We use HTTPS to transmit data securely on the Internet (data protection through technology design Article 25 Paragraph 1 GDPR).
-By using TLS (Transport Layer Security), an encryption protocol for secure data transmission on the Internet, we can ensure the protection of confidential data.
-You can recognize the use of this data transmission protection by the small lock symbol at the top left of the browser and the use of the scheme HTTPS (instead of HTTP) as part of our Internet address.
+We use HTTPS to transmit data securely on the Internet.
+By using TLS (Transport Layer Security), an encryption protocol for secure data transmission, we can ensure the protection of confidential data.

-We use the analysis tracking tool Google Analytics (GA) from the American company Google Inc. on our website.
-For the European area, the company Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all Google services.
+We use the analysis tracking tool Google Analytics (GA) from Google Inc. on our website.
+For the European area, Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible.
 Google Analytics collects data about your actions on our website.
-For example, when you click on a link, this action is stored in a cookie and sent to Google Analytics.
-With the help of the reports we receive from Google Analytics, we can better adapt our website and service to your wishes.
+With the help of the reports we receive, we can better adapt our website and service to your wishes.